Jon Holmes: Radio

-From 2001 to 2002, Virgin Radio transmitted a late-night show with Jon Holmes.
-Holmes was fired, after Virgin was fined a record £75,000 for several controversial stunts, including Holmes's "Swearing Radio Hangman for the Under-12s", in which he persuaded a nine-year-old girl to spell out and then repeat the phrase "soapy tit wank".
+From 2001 to 2002, Holmes presented a late-night programme on Virgin Radio.
+He was dismissed after the station was fined a record £75,000 by the Radio Authority following a series of controversial broadcasts, including "Swearing Radio Hangman for the Under-12s", in which Holmes persuaded a nine-year-old girl to spell out and repeat the phrase "soapy tit wank".